cloudposse/terraform-spacelift-cloud-infrastructure-automation/README.md

       # Controls the `auto_apply` setting within this workspace
       auto_apply: true
       # Add extra 'Run Triggers' to this workspace, beyond the parent workspace, which is created by default
-      # These triggers mean this project workspace will be automatically planned if any of these workspaces are applied.
+      # These triggers mean this component workspace will be automatically planned if any of these workspaces are applied.
       triggers:
         - uw2-testing-example2
         - gbl-root-example1
-      # Set the Terraform input variable values for this project.
+      # Set the Terraform input variable values for this component.
 Complex types like maps and lists are supported.
       vars:
         my_input_var: "Hello world!
-This is a value that needs to be passed to my `first-project` Terraform project."
+This is a value that needs to be passed to my `first-component` Terraform component."
-    # Every project should be uniquely named and correspond to a folder in the `projects/` directory
+    # Every component should be uniquely named and correspond to a folder in the `components/` directory
-    second-project:
+    second-component:
       workspace_enabled: true
-      # Specify a custom project folder (defalts to the project name if not specified)
+      # Specify a custom component folder (defalts to the component name if not specified)
-      custom_project_folder: my-custom-project-folder
+      custom_component_folder: my-custom-component-folder
       vars:
         my_input_var: "Hello world!
 This is another example!"
 ```